 The musical influences that sound tracked Jacob Davis’ upbringing in Shreveport, Louisiana are essential to the creation of his sound.
-With his debut single “What I Wanna Be” going to country radio this spring, the Black River Entertainment songwriter/artist is coming out with a fresh sound, and a road-tested live show having already opened for artists including Lady Antebellum, Hunter Hayes, Sam Hunt, Billy Currington, and Kelsea Ballerini.
+With his debut single “What I Wanna Be” going to country radio this spring, Davis is coming out with a fresh sound, and a road-tested live show having already opened for artists including Lady Antebellum, Hunter Hayes, Sam Hunt, Billy Currington, and Kelsea Ballerini.

 Written by Davis with producer/songwriter Forest Glen Whitehead and Adam Hambrick, “What I Wanna Be” is a song that calls out the mundane dating expectations like, “I know what you’re thinking, here comes another pick up line you’ll shoot down…” and gives an enticing look into a romantic future, “Wanna wake in the morning and feel that sunshine on your face.
 When I lay a kiss on you and put some pancakes on your plate.”